Upcoming Events

 YEARLY MEETING AND EVENT SCHEDULE

 The section holds regular meetings about 8 times per academic year, September-November and January-May.
 There are also special events scheduled throughout the year such as celebrations around National Chemistry Week (incorporating Mole Day, October 23) and Chemists Celebrate Earth Week (incorporating Earth Day, April 22).
 Recurring meeting themes include: student poster session, careers night, industry tours, high school teachers night and awards night.
 LVACS participates in many local Science Fairs throughout the year.
-Family events typically take in local sports (LV Iron Pigs AAA baseball; LV Phantoms hockey) or sample local food/beverage emporia.
-Keep watching this page for timely announcements of our next events!
+Family events typically take in local sports (LV Iron Pigs AAA baseball) or tour/sample at wineries/microbreweries.

 *|END:WEB_VIDEO|*